 B.A., Lewis & Clark College; Ph.D., New York University

-Both my teaching and my scholarship aims to reintroduce histories of modern Germany and Europe into the history of the larger world.
-In my classes, we pursue that goal through topics as diverse as the history of world economic orders, cities, and the exhibition of ethnic performers as "savages" in 19th-century Europe.
-We learn about the events and processes that shaped modern Europe while keeping an eye on the margins, and the unrealized histories of the continent's last two centuries.
+As in his research, Slobodian’s teaching places histories of modern Europe in the history of the larger world.
+This goal is pursued in classes on the history of cities, world economic orders, and gender and sexuality.
+In Slobodian’s courses, students learn about the events and processes that shaped modern Europe while keeping an eye on the margins, and the unrealized histories of the continent's last two centuries.